amzn/amazon-instant-access-sdk-ruby/README.md

 end
 ```

-Use the SDK to add authentication to the controller:
+Use the SDK to enable authentication in the controller:

 ```ruby
 require 'amazon-instant-access'